Series: Law & Order: Special Victims Unit aka: Lawand Order SVU

 Bad Boss: The abusive female boss of Luscious Grape wine, who's a cross between Leona Helmsley and R. Budd Dwyer in that her dog got all her money while her abused employees got nothing after she held a news conference to publicly blame everyone except herself for her misfortunes and then shot herself in the head.

-Jolene Castille from the newest episode, is a cooking show host, restauranteur, and barely-concealed racist.
+Jolene Castille, a cooking show host, restauranteur, and barely-concealed racist.
 She disallows her black employees from using the restaurant's bathrooms or serving white diners, she gets visibly upset when Fin touches her arm, and she tries to guilt Rollins about putting a fellow Southerner in jail for what she did.
 "Down home, they'd be givin' me a medal."
 What did she do?
 Shoot a sixteen year old black boy who happened to fit the description of a rapist targeting white women her age.
 He didn't do it.

 The Bad Guys Are Cops: At least in Bedtime.
 Who killed Cal Cutler?
 Oh look, it was the former patrol cop played by Jaclyn Smith!
 And another surprise!
 Cal Cutler isn't dead after all!